 Previously, many people hesitated to buy a BlackBerry because of the lack of multimedia functions.
 They wanted a camera and audio and full video playback.
 BlackBerry has changed all that and has more features than you may expect.
-Not only does BlackBerry Bold have a high-resolution 2.0 megapixel camera (see Chapter 12) - but it also has a memory slot for a microSD chip (see Chapter 2).
-What does that mean?
+Not only does your BlackBerry Curve have a high-resolution megapixel camera (see Chapter 13) - but it also has a memory slot for a microSD chip (see Chapter 2).

-Well, it means your BlackBerry Bold can function as the following:
+Your BlackBerry Curve can function as the following: